wutonytt/Get-Heroes-APIs/README.md

 ### API Server
 **Node.js + Express**
 2 main routes `/heroes` and `/heroes/:heroId` are built, and each route handles 2 type of API calling methods: `simple request` and `advanced request with authentication handler`.
 For each endpoints, we bypass the request to the provided APIs if the conditions are met.
-For `Authenticated List/Single Hero(es)`, we call two types of APIs and concatenate the responses of them to form a new results and return them to the users who call the APIs.
+For `Authenticated List/Single Hero(es)`, we call two APIs (`/heroes` and `/heroes/:heroId/profile`) and concatenate the responses of them to form a new results and return them to the users who call the APIs.
+The details are as follows.

+* List Heroes [GET] /heroes

+    Call https://hahow-recruit.herokuapp.com/heroes to get heroes list.

+* Single Hero [GET] /heroes/:heroId

+    Call https://hahow-recruit.herokuapp.com/heroes/:heroId to get a single hero.

+* Authenticated List Heroes [GET] /heroes

+    First, call https://hahow-recruit.herokuapp.com/auth to process authentication.
+If the input name and password pass the authentication, call https://hahow-recruit.herokuapp.com/heroes to get heroes list, and call https://hahow-recruit.herokuapp.com/heroes/:heroId/profile for each hero in the list to get its profile.

+* Authenticated Single Hero [GET] /heroes/:heroId

+    First, call https://hahow-recruit.herokuapp.com/auth to process authentication.
+If the input name and password pass the authentication, call https://hahow-recruit.herokuapp.com/heroes/:heroId to get a single hero, and call https://hahow-recruit.herokuapp.com/heroes/:heroId/profile for that hero in the list to get its profile.

 ### Input Constraints
 If name and password are detected in the request headers, then call Authenticated APIs.
 If not, call simple APIs.
 In this project, no boundry situations are handled.
 ### Test